 4. Gender, Emotion and Negotiation

-Here are some negotiation gender difference generalisations: As a woman it is vital not to let your emotions show, especially when negotiating with men.
+Here are some negotiation gender difference generalisations: in many societies, we are taught that woman should not allow their emotions show, especially when negotiating with men.
 In business emotional displays can hurt.
-A man who yells is considered a tough guy who simply lost his temper.
-A woman who screams is seen as someone who cannot control herself.
-A man who weeps is viewed with compassion (as long as it does not happen too often) whereas a woman who cries may be branded “overly emotional”.
-To gain and keep the respect we need to negotiate on an equal basis with men in business, take a break and leave the room before showing any strong displays of emotion.
-Being rational at all times during a negotiation is highly prized in business and thus cool-headedness is the way to keep the respect we deserve and have earned.
+In many socieities man who raises his voice can be considered a tough guy who has simply lost his cool.
+Whereas a woman who raises her voice can be seen as someone who cannot control herself.
+A man who weeps can be viewed with compassion (as long as it does not happen too often) whereas a woman who cries may be branded “overly emotional”.
+These cultural and gender stereotypes typically take a great deal of time to change.
+So it’s best to be aware of them, especially when negotiating internationally.
+How can this translate in your negotiations?
+To gain and keep the respect we need to negotiate on an equal basis with men in business, woman can do well to take a break and leave the room before showing heated emotion.
+This is generally good advice for both genders to heed.
+Remaining rational at all times during a negotiation is highly prized in business, and thus having your head hold sway over your heart at the negotiation table is the way to keep the respect we deserve and have earned.

 Delee Fromm is both a lawyer and a psychologist